 Amber has been marching around the house banging on her cymbals and making quite a ruckus.
 Her mother called her a “whole noise wayang rolled up in one small girl”.
 Hmmm, what is the wayang?
 Amber wonders.
 Join her as she explores the fascinating world of this genre of traditional performing arts.

-All the books above are available from Tusitala (e-book) or Times Bookstore (price unknown)
+The above books are available from Tusitala (e-book) or Times Bookstore (price unknown)

 Playtime with Ye Ye by Pauline Loh